sevketbinali/IP-Management/README2.md

 docker compose logs -f
 ```

-**Note**: The frontend uses a simple static HTML interface for maximum compatibility.
-If you prefer the React version, you can switch the Dockerfile in docker-compose.yml from `Dockerfile.simple` to `Dockerfile.frontend`.

 ### 4. Initialize Sample Data (Optional)
 ```bash
 # Wait for services to be healthy (30-60 seconds)